-What the hare said to the tortoise
+What the hare said to the tortoise – a tale of communication skills

 You’re probably familiar with Aesop’s fable about the tortoise who challenges the hare to a race, only for the hare to take a nap half way through, wake up too late and find his shell carrying opponent already across the finish line.

-Over the centuries, there have been many interpretations of the moral of that story, but what does that tale of two unlikely rivals tell us about our communication skills?
+Over the centuries, there have been many interpretations of the moral of that story, but what does that tale of two unlikely rivals tell us about communication skills?

 The hare and the cold caller